esperco/front-end-challenge/README.md

 Evaluation Criteria
 -------------------
-* We don't expect you to be super familiar with Typescript, React, LESS, or anything else we're using here, and we're not going to penalize you if you don't know about Random Typescript Feature X. We are evaluating your ability to find your way around an existing code-base however.
+* We don't expect you to be super familiar with Typescript, React, LESS, or anything else we're using here.
+We consider it a plus if you can complete this exercise using what's already here, but if you think you can do a better job using other tools, that's fine.
 Feel free to ask us if you have questions about how anything works.

 * We're looking for signs you understand Javascript concepts such as events and promises, and how to handle various representations of time.